 Schlossman is in his 13th year covering college hockey for the Herald.
-In 2016, he was named the top beat writer in the country by the Associated Press Sports Editors.
-He has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.
+In 2016 and 2018, he was named the top beat writer in the country by the Associated Press Sports Editors.
+He also was the NCHC's inaugural Media Excellence Award winner in 2018.
+Schlossman has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.

 - Member for